-The Centre for Research on Property and Planning focuses upon the evaluation of property market performance, investment decision-making and analysis, computer-assisted valuation models, the application of GIS, the reform and modernisation of planning policy, strategic spatial planning, land use planning and urban sustainability, the appraisal of urban regeneration initiatives, housing and land use policies, systems of land and property taxation, econometric analysis, user-requirements and facilities management.
+The Centre for Research on Property and Planning focuses upon the evaluation of property market performance, econometric analysis, real estate finance and investment decision-making, computer-assisted valuation models, the reform and modernisation of planning policy, strategic spatial planning and the application of GIS, land use planning and urban sustainability, the appraisal of urban regeneration initiatives, housing and land use policies, systems of land and property taxation and facilities management.

-RPP undertakes research in the following areas: Property Market Analysis, Valuation, Housing, Property Taxation, Corporate Real Estate, Emerging Markets, Property Investment, Urban Regeneration, Planning Sustainability and Development, Transportation Analysis and Modelling, Modernisation and Reform of Planning Legislation, Planning Policy and Processes, including Community Engagement, Community Planning, Civic Leadership, Marine Spatial Planning, Infrastructure Investment, Infrastructure Resilience and Urban Security.
+RPP undertakes research in the following areas: Commercial Property Market Analysis, Valuation, Housing, Property Taxation, Corporate Real Estate, Property Investment and Finance, Urban Regeneration, Planning Sustainability and Development, Modernisation and Reform of Planning Legislation, Planning Policy and Processes, including Community Engagement, Community Planning, Civic Leadership, Marine Spatial Planning, Infrastructure Investment, Infrastructure and City Resilience and Urban Security.